jnguye79/jnguye79/README.md

 - 🤔 I’m looking for help with renovating my web portfolio page, and learning how to build AI into different types of fields!
 - 💬 Ask me about: What certains games I play, what is important in the development of AI, what languages I use and how they have helped me.
 - 📫 How to reach me: jnguye79@gmail.com
 - ⚡ Fun Question: With AI being at the forefront of controversial topics, what do you think we can do to enforce precautions around the development of AI?
-In doing so, how can we compete against other world powers who are also developing AI as well?

 <p align="left">
   <a href="https://github.com/jnguye79?tab=followers">